ippontech/blog-usa/posts/integrating-civic-into-a-static-serverless-website-part-1-of-2.md

 ![missing pic: Civic Architecture](https://raw.githubusercontent.com/tylerjohnhaden/blog-usa/master/images/2019/02/civic_architecture.png)

-From the user's perspective, there are three general steps.
+From the user's perspective, there are three basic steps.

 1. When the user navigates to the static site, Civic's SDK will download either a QR code, or a code for linking to their mobile app if it is a mobile browser.
 2. Once the user has scanned the QR code or used the deep link to open the Civic mobile app, Civic can return a signed JWT token unique to the app, user, and scope request.
 The token itself cannot be used to identity the user as it is essentially a signed UUID generated for every request and must be decoded on the backend.